Chart Color Schemes

 Infrastructure

-Mareeba has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Mareeba has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
 Notable ones are Mareeba Retail Centre, Haren Street Residential Aged Care Facility, Mareeba CBD Project Blueprint, and Homes for Queenslanders - Mareeba Social Housing.
-The following details those most relevant:.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.